karatsu image stripe.jpg

 Please note this Ace Camp includes several walking tours, you may be on your feet for a couple of hours at a time.
 We ask you are comfortable walking or standing for long periods.

-You should be comfortable sitting on the ground during certain meals and workshops.
-You will be taking your shoes on and off throughout the trip to enter houses and shops.
+You should also be comfortable being seated on the ground during certain meals and workshops.

 This trip starts and ends in Fukuoka, Japan.